pablodecm/phd_thesis/src/102_chapter_2.md

 to detect tracks within a pseudo-rapidity range defined by $|\eta| < 2.5$.
 Both systems have to deal with the efficient tracking of hundred of charged particles, at a rate of
-40 MHz, typically produced from each bunch crossing.
+40 MHz, produced from each bunch crossing.
 A successful apparatus in such a environment requires a short response time, as well as to be composed of many small detecting elements.
 The latter property is commonly referred as *high granularity*, and allows to keep the number of detected track points (i.e. *hits*) per detector unit at acceptable levels.

-Being so close to the collision region, the set-up has to sustain very high particle fluxes during long periods of time, up to $1 \textrm{MHz}/\textrm{mm}^{2}$ at the first pixel layer.
+Being so close to the collision region, the set-up has also to sustain very high particle fluxes during long periods of time, up to $1 \textrm{MHz}/\textrm{mm}^{2}$ at the first pixel layer.
 Therefore, resistance to radiation damage of the detecting elements and the